Critical illness insurance is a type of health insurance that pays you a lump sum if you are diagnosed with a severe illness.

-- Some critical illness coverages are very limited and may only cover a handful of critical illnesses, whereas others can cover you for a vast range of conditions, listing 30 or 36 coverages.
+Some critical illness plans are very limited and may only cover a small handful of illnesses, whereas others can cover you for a vast range of ailments or illnesses.

 How Does Critical Illness Insurance Work?

 Like most forms of insurance, if you purchase a critical care plan, you will need to pay a monthly policy premium.
 It's a contract, and paying your bill each month is the deal you make in exchange for a promise of future bulk payment in the event that you become ill.

 There are plans at many levels, that cover a narrow or wide range of costs, and with-lump payments from as little as $5,000, all the way up to $500,000.
 The exact amount will depend on your contract and what it covers, as well as a few other factors.
 These include:

 - Your age

 - Your health and risk factors